rarora4/demo1/README.md

 $ docker run -it busybox sh
 $ ls
 ```
-This is where you ge the immutable property of the `image`, whatever happens to the container, it does not affect the image.
+This is where you get to see the immutable property of the `image`, whatever happens to the container, it does not affect the image.

 If we want a container to stick around, we need it to run in daemon mode using `-d` arg.
 In this mode it will create the container and treat it as a long running process or a service.
 We also provide a name using `--name` for easy reference.
 ```